Chelsea Sexton

 Chelsea Sexton (born August 14, 1975) is an electric car advocate and advisor.
 She frequently writes articles and blog posts about electric cars and her views on obtaining mass adoption of the technology by the car industry and drivers.

 Sexton was interviewed in the documentary Who Killed the Electric Car?

+In 2021, Sexton joined the United States Department of Energy’s Loan Programs Office to help deploy federal loans and loan guarantees for sustainable transportation solutions.

 EV1

 Sexton entered the automotive industry at the age of 17 after buying her first Saturn.
 She wanted to put herself through college by working at Saturn, but she ended up finding that she loved the cars more than what she was studying, so when General Motors announced the EV1 electric vehicle program three years later, she jumped on it.
 Focusing on building a market for alternate-fuel vehicles through partnerships with corporate and non-profit stakeholders, shaping public policy and incentives, developing marketing strategies, and working directly with the drivers themselves, Sexton became well known as an advocate for clean, efficient transportation.